Our policies on equality, diversity and inclusion

-UKRI will build on the successes of its constituent parts and help build a diverse talent pool into and through research and innovation careers.
-The Research Councils will continue to deliver against their action plan launched in 2016 (PDF, 328KB).
 Research England will work with the Research Excellence Framework (REF) team and Equality and Diversity Advisory Panel (EDAP) on the development of measures to support equality, diversity and inclusion in the REF.

 Public Sector Equality Duty

-From the 1st April 2018 when it comes into being, UKRI will comply with the Public Sector Equality Duty.
+From the 1st April 2018 when it came into being, UKRI complies with the Public Sector Equality Duty.
 UKRI will consult with stakeholders to develop a set of high-level objectives for equality, diversity and inclusion.
 As part of the specific duties, UKRI will publish existing data across its constituent parts and, where feasible, provide a UKRI narrative.
 The creation of UKRI presents an opportunity for developing better data and more integrated analysis across our constituent bodies for supporting a diverse talent pipeline across research and innovation.
 UKRI will use its data to assess how effective our policies and procedures are in promoting equality, diversity and inclusion.